Iraqi Parliament Votes To Expel U.S. Troops From Country In Wake Of Soleimani Strike

 Soleimani was killed in a U.S. drone strike Friday, ratcheting up tensions between Tehran and Washington and prompting vows of retaliation from top Iranian leaders.

-Meanwhile in Iran's Parliament, lawmakers chanted "Death to America!" in unison.
-It followed President Trump warning that the U.S. would target 52 "high level & important" Iranian sites in the event that Iran retaliates.
+In Iran's parliament, lawmakers chanted "Death to America!" in unison — a development that followed President Trump's warning that the U.S. would target 52 "high level & important" Iranian sites in the event that Iran retaliates.

 Iranian MPs unanimously chanted "death to America" in the chamber to protest against Soleimani's assassination by the US.— Sky News (@SkyNews) January 5, 2020